Gédéon Kalulu: Club career

 A youth product of Lyon, Kalulu signed his first professional contract with the club on 19 April 2017.
 After a season on loan with Bourg-en-Bresse, Kalulu signed with Ajaccio on 24 July 2019.
 He made his debut for Ajaccio in a 4–1 Coupe de la Ligue win over Valenciennes on 13 August 2019.

 On 3 June 2022, Kalulu signed a four-year contract with Lorient.

 On 18 August 2025, Kalulu joined Aris Limassol in Cyprus on a three-year contract.

 International career

 On 22 September 2020, Kalulu was called-up by the DR Congo.
 On 13 October 2020, he debuted for DR Congo in a 1–1 friendly tie with Morocco.

 On 27 December 2023, he was selected from the list of 24 Congolese players selected by Sébastien Desabre to compete in the 2023 Africa Cup of Nations.

+On May 19, 2026, he was included in the 26-man squad selected by head coach Sébastien Desabre to represent the DR Congo at the 2026 FIFA World Cup.

 Personal life

-He is the brother of fellow professional footballers Partizan forward Aldo and A.C.
-Milan defender Pierre Kalulu, as well as Pau FC left-back Joseph Kalulu.
+He is the brother of fellow professional footballers Nantong Zhiyun forward Aldo and FC Juventus defender Pierre Kalulu, as well as Pau FC left-back Joseph Kalulu.